WorldFamousElectronics/PulseSensorPlayground/resources/PulseSensor Playground Tools.md

 ---
 ### outputToSerial(char, int)
 Output Data with a character prefix.
 Used exclusively with the Pulse Sensor Processing Visualizer.
+Processing Visualizer needs to know what the prefix means in order to parse data from the serial stream.

 ---
 ## Using Pulse Sensor Interrupts